F5Networks/f5-telemetry-streaming/docs/declarations.rst

    Support for configuring Splunk proxy settings is available in TS v1.17 and later

-This example shows how you can configure proxy settings for :ref:`Splunk consumers<splunk-ref>` in TS 1.17 and later.
-This allows you to send Telemetry Streaming data through a proxy.
+This example shows how you can configure proxy settings for :ref:`Splunk consumers<splunk-ref>` in BIG-IP TS 1.17 and later.
+This allows you to send BIG-IP Telemetry Streaming data through a proxy.

 For usage options, see |proxy| in the Schema Reference.

-The following example also uses :doc:`Telemetry Streaming Namespaces<namespaces>`.
+The following example also uses :doc:`BIG-IP Telemetry Streaming Namespaces<namespaces>`.
 The proxy lines are highlighted in the example.

 .. literalinclude:: ../examples/declarations/splunk_proxy.json